 It's common to find stained glass windows in places of worship, but they're extremely prevalent in Gothic churches and cathedrals.
 The windows are usually very tall and arched, or round, and were intended to let in as much natural light as possible.
 You'll often find tracery, a decorative, stone support, as well as biblical scenes in Gothic stained glass windows.

 Rather than using round, Romanesque arches, Gothic builders built tall, thin, pointed arches.
 Inspired by Islamic architectural styles, Gothic pointed arches accentuated ceiling heights, accommodated vaulted ceilings, and symbolically pointed towards the heavens.
+You'll also find these types of arches in Islamic architecture.

 In order to build extremely tall structures with tall windows, Gothic architects began to use ribbed vaults—or arched vaults placed parallel to each other to support a rounded roof—rather than traditional vaulted beams.
-Not only did these intersecting vaults create visual interest, but they offered more support to tall Gothic structures.
+Not only did these intersecting vaults create visual interest, but also they offered more support to tall Gothic structures.

 Flying buttresses were another Gothic-era advancement that helped support tall, heavy Gothic buildings.
-Flying buttresses are shaped like half of an arch, and offer support by redistributing weight from a higher, heavy level, to a lower, more solid level.
+Flying buttresses are shaped like half of an arch and offer support by redistributing weight from a higher, heavy level, to a lower, more solid level.

 Gothic architecture is characterized by extremely ornate exterior decoration.
 Embellished columns, moldings, statues, pinnacles, spires, and gargoyles that spout water are commonly found in Gothic architecture.